Benatia questions Guardiola’s man-management & rumours of Man City boss joining Juventus | Goal.com

 The 32-year-old former Morocco international told Goal of Guardiola: “He is tactically the best coach in the world, I don't see one better than him.

-“But I did not like him very much in the relationship with the players, from this point of view he did not impress me.”
+“But I did not like him very much in [terms of] the relationship with the players, from this point of view he did not impress me.”

 Guardiola has earned plenty of plaudits since stepping into the Barcelona hot-seat back in 2008 and does not tend to stick around long in any one position.